planglois925/Test_Controls_Doc/Control_9/Control_9_4.rst

 CIS offers free configuration guidelines for common operating systems and their firewalls (https://www.cisecurity.org/cis-benchmarks).

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Enabling Windows Defender Firewall.
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Enabling Windows Defender Firewall`